CaptainProton42/DynamicWaterDemo/docs/README.md

 In order to create waves we first need to know *where* to create them.
 We thus need to know the intersection of the boat's hull with the water surface.

-I used a little trick to accomplish this.
-It's not perfect and makes some assumptions but it works reasonably well for simple objects:
+I used a little trick to accomplish this:

 I created a second viewport called `CollisionViewport`.
-This viewport will hold a texture which contains the intersections of all floating objects with the surface.
+This viewport will hold a texture which contains the intersection areas of all floating objects with the surface.

 I then added a new camera called `CollisionCamera` to `CollisionViewport`.
-This camera uses on orthogonal projection and has its size set to the size of the water surface.
+This camera uses on orthogonal projection and has its size set to that of the water surface.
 The near plane is set to match the water surface and the far plane should be moved sufficiently far away.

 <div align="center"><img width="75%" src="https://raw.githubusercontent.com/CaptainProton42/DynamicWaterDemo/media/viewing_frustum.png"></div>